mozilla/mozbase-deprecated/mozinstall/README.md

 binary to search for.
 By default it will search for 'firefox', 'thunderbird' and 'fennec' so unless you are installing a different application, this parameter is unnecessary.

+# Error Handling

+Mozinstall throws two different types of exceptions:

+- mozinstall.InvalidSource is thrown when the source is not a recognized file type (zip, exe, tar.bz2, tar.gz, dmg)
+- mozinstall.InstallError is thrown when the installation fails for any reason.
+A traceback is provided.

 # Dependencies

 Mozinstall depends on the [mozinfo](https://github.com/mozilla/mozbase/tree/master/mozinfo)